apache/datasketches-memory/README.md

  =================

-# DataSketches Memory
+# DataSketches Memory Component
- The goal of this package is to provide high performance access to native memory for primitives and primitive arrays.
+ The goal of this component of the library is to provide high performance access to native memory for primitives and primitive arrays.
 It also provides consistent views into heap-based arrays, Java ByteBuffers and memory mapped files.
 This package is general purpose, has minimal external runtime dependencies and can be used in any application that needs to manage data structures outside